jrvc/reSkilling/README.md

  - deeplearning.ai = contains my solutions to exercises from the series of courses with same name from coursera.

 ##### Discalimer:
-Most of the codes are originally from other authors, I modify them for submitting HWs, to play around and to get a better insight from them.
+Some of the codes might originally belong to other authors.
+If that is the case, I have (partially or totally) modified them -for submitting HWs, to get a better insight from how they work and to play around with them.